 However, there is another minority group that’s disproportionately affected by the global unrest, and religious persecution.
 The LGBTI community.

 In many countries of Africa and the Middle East LGBTI citizens are brazenly persecuted and killed with impunity.
 In many of these nations separation of State and religion is either non-existent, or poorly developed.
 Regardless of whether Christianity or Islam is prevalent in these cultures, the LGBTI community is persecuted equally by both faiths.

 According to ORAM International, the only international organisation devoted solely to advocating for LGBTI refugees, around 175 million LGBTI people live in countries where the community is actively persecuted.
 Their 2012 report, ‘Opening Doors’, indicates only a handful of these people are able to flee, with about 5,000 a year applying for asylum.
 Even fewer, about half of those who formally apply, are granted refugee status per year worldwide, on the basis of sexual orientation or gender identity.

 The Syrian conflict has been particularly tragic for the LGBTI community, where rape and vicious murder is now part of daily life for gay men, due to the religious fanaticism now inherent in that conflict.

-Yet, gay men and women face special, often downright cruel, obstacles to be considered refugees, even in circumstances where homosexuality is punishable by prison or death were they come from.
+Yet, gay men and women face special, often downright cruel, obstacles to be considered refugees, even in circumstances when homosexuality is punishable by prison or death where they come from.